 This means photographing the sunset or blue hour sky will also work well, because the sky is brighter in front of you than behind.

 Aperture is an important function for controlling the background.
 As mentioned above it will blur the background out with a large aperture.

 The catch with using a large aperture is that this will create a shallow depth of field within the ball, making it harder to make the image in the ball sharp.

 This is where a balance must be reached.
 Too large an aperture and the image in the ball isn’t sharp.
 Too small an aperture and the details in the background become too prominent.

 If you’re using a macro lens then an aperture of around f6.3 will usually blur the background enough, while keeping the image in the ball sharp.

 In this photo you can see how bisecting the horizon line makes for a nice background.
 The use of bokeh has also helped this photo.

 Which Crystal Ball is the Right One for You?

-- The quantity – Crystal ball photography need not be about just one ball.
-Using multiple balls in the frame can certainly add interest, not least because repetition always works well in photography.
+The quantity – Crystal ball photography need not be about one ball.
+Using several balls in the frame can add interest, not least because repetition always works well in photography.
 With this in mind why not buy both the 60 and the 80mm balls!

 The contrasting colours in this photo make the frame pop more.
 This is stronger with yellow glass.